ferrilab/ferrilab/guide/bitvec/practical-use/bitfields.md

-The downside of the two specific implementations is that Rust *coherence* rules forbid implementation of a `bitvec` trait, on a `bitvec` type, parameterized with a local, but non-`bitvec`, ordering type.
+The downside of the two specific implementations is that Rust *coherence* rules forbid implementation of a `bitvec` trait, on a `bitvec` type, parameterized with a local, but non-`bitvec`, implementor of `BitOrder`.
 On the off chance that you find yourself writing a new `BitOrder` implementor, file an issue.

 The `M` type parameter on the load and store methods is bounded by funty’s `Integral`, trait.
 It can store any unsigned *or signed* integer at any partial